 - Have a conversation with your household about who does what unpaid work, why, and how it can be equitably shared

-- Take steps to ensure that the women in your life aren’t disproportionally carrying the ‘mental load’ of managing household affairs
+- Take steps to ensure that the women in your life aren’t disproportionately carrying the ‘mental load’ of managing household affairs

 - Put in practices in your household to ensure that all unpaid work is acknowledged, particularly caring and domestic work traditionally undertaken by women which is often unacknowledged and undervalued

-- Take steps to make sure the domestic and organising work for your family events, birthdays, Christmas and New Years Eve celebrations is shared equitably among your family/friends
+- Take steps to make sure that the work needed to organise and undertake your weekly routine, children’s extracurricular activities and special events such as birthdays, Christmas and New Year’s Eve celebrations is shared equitably among your family/friends

 Please note that these clips/articles contain information regarding the topics of sexism, gender inequality and violence against women.
 If you find the information distressing, please click through for information and support on self care.
 If you or someone you know is experiencing violence, please visit the our help section for further information and support.